Gender Dynamics and Homophily in a Social Network of LLM Agents: Introduction

-If LLM collectives may reproduce such a wide range of human-like social dynamics, it is reasonable to expect them to also display one of the most fundamental organising principles of human social life: homophily, or the tendency for similar individuals to connect with one another \cite{mcpherson2001birds}.
-This pattern is deeply rooted in human social behaviour and has been widely documented in both offline and online networks \cite{christakis2008collective,volkovich2014gender}.
+If LLM collectives may reproduce such a wide range of human-like social dynamics, it is reasonable to expect them to also display one of the most fundamental organising principles of human social life: homophily, or the tendency for similar individuals to be connected with one another in their social networks \cite{mcpherson2001birds}.
+This pattern is deeply rooted in human social behaviour and has been widely documented in both offline and online networks \cite{christakis2008collective,volkovich2014gender, Blex2022}.
 Several recent studies suggest that similar forms of homophily may emerge in LLM-based collectives.\footnote{Language-based and content-based homophily have been observed in artificial online environments inhabited by LLMs, where LLMs are more likely to interact with other LLMs that post in the same language \cite{he2024artificial} or produce similar content \cite{hashemi2025collective}.
-Multi-agent simulations find that similarity in expressed opinions leads LLM agents to cluster into like-minded groups, with collective discussion driving polarisation \cite{piao2025emergence}.} Notably, synthetic network experiments show robust demographic homophily when prompted attributes such as gender, age, race, ethnicity, religion, and political orientation guide tie formation \cite{chang2025llms,mehdizadeh2025homophily}.
+Multi-agent simulations find that similarity in expressed opinions leads LLM agents to cluster into like-minded groups, with collective discussion driving polarisation \cite{piao2025emergence}.
+These dynamics resemble mechanisms in digital platforms, such as echo chambers, which have been discussed as emerging from the interaction between users' cognition and platform design rather than algorithmic filtering alone}~\cite{figa2022through, Blex2022}.
+Notably, synthetic network experiments show robust demographic homophily when prompted attributes such as gender, age, race, ethnicity, religion, and political orientation guide tie formation \cite{chang2025llms,mehdizadeh2025homophily}.
 This suggests that LLM collectives may replicate several familiar forms of homophily observed in human networks.
 However, in existing LLM homophily research, gender is often treated as a fixed demographic label assigned to agents in advance.
-We instead frame gender as a performance produced as part of an ongoing, culturally informed process.\footnote{In reference to LLMs, we understand "performance" of gender based on the gendered language in outputs.
+Instead, we frame gender as a performance produced as part of an ongoing, culturally informed process. \footnote{In reference to LLMs, we understand "performance" of gender based on the gendered language in outputs.
 This is not synonymous with performance as a fabulative or performative staging enacted by humans.} This work offers insights into that process by exploring how and why LLMs reproduce performances of gender and gender-based homophily.